canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

-@page guides/recipes/credit-card-advanced Credit Card Guide (Advanced)
+@page guides/recipes/credit-card-advanced Credit Card
-@parent guides/recipes
+@parent guides/recipes/advanced

-@description This guide walks through building a simple credit card payment form with validations.
+@description This advanced guide walks through building a simple credit card payment form with validations.
 It doesn’t use [can-define].
 Instead it uses `Kefir.js` streams to make a ViewModel.
 [can-kefir] is used to make the Kefir streams observable to [can-stache].